ilabiad/Pest_Classification_in_Mango_Farms/README.md

   Following that reduce the learning rate parameter, this is very important!!!
 And fine tune the VGG19 weights to fit more our data

   ## step 4:
-  predict
+  predict on test set

-  > the model got 94% accuracy on the test set as well :)
+  > the model got 94% accuracy on the test set :)